Using the Metro

 Travelling on the Metro

-Requires holding an electronic travel card (Viva Viagem or Lisboa Viva) loaded with a valid ticket.
+Requires holding an electronic travel card (Viva Viagem or navegante) loaded with a valid ticket.

 Always keep the travel ticket intact until crossing the exit gates and show it to the ticket inspectors whenever requested.